Ready to say goodbye to student loan debt for good? Learn More

 Sometimes the trustee decides that you need to provide more documentation.
 If that happens, they’ll probably just reschedule your 341 meeting to a later date.
 But if your paperwork is in order and your case is simple, the trustee will probably dismiss you after asking a few questions.
 Most Chapter 7 cases are no-asset cases, so the meetings move pretty quickly

 You can usually keep your car through a bankruptcy if you can protect your equity in it with bankruptcy exemptions.
-Indiana doesn’t have a specific exemption for motor vehicles, but there is a generous $10,250 wildcard exemption you can use to cover your car.
-See more on exemptions below.
+Indiana doesn't have a specific motor vehicle exemption, but you can use the state’s $12,100 wildcard exemption to protect your car and other personal property.

 If you file Chapter 7 and you want to keep a vehicle with an outstanding car loan, you have to be current on your monthly payments.
 You may need to sign a reaffirmation agreement for the lender, which re-commits you to the loan.
 If you’re behind on the loan or you can’t afford the monthly payments, it may make sense to surrender the car to the lender.
 When you surrender a car during bankruptcy, you aren’t responsible for the loan anymore.
 After your bankruptcy case is finished, you can buy a more affordable vehicle.